Fall Arrest Harness Safety

 Safety Reminders

-- Inspect harness systems before each use.
+- Inspect harnesses before each use.

-- Remove damaged equipment from service.
+- Remove damaged fall protection equipment from service.

 Ask the Crew

-- Has the harness been inspected today?
+- Has the harness been inspected before use?

-- Is the anchorage point properly rated?
+- Is the anchor point approved for fall arrest?